Avian Paramyxovirus (APMV1) is also sometimes referred to as Pigeon Paramyxo virus (PPMV1).

 In the Tasmanian outbreak, only kept pigeons were affected.
 This outbreak was controlled by a combination of quarantining affected flocks, promoting vaccination of pigeon flocks and a temporary suspension of pigeon races and shows.
-The conditions for importing pigeons and pigeon eggs from the mainland were not changed.

 There has been no evidence of APMV1 in commercial or backyard poultry flocks.

 Affected pigeon flocks may experience varying rates of sickness and mortality although high mortalities (most pigeons dying) has occurred.
 Clinical signs associated with APMV-1 in pigeons include lethargy, gastrointestinal and neurological signs.
 Sick birds are lethargic, unable to fly, and may vomit a white tinged fluid with death ensuing after three days.
 Some pigeons do recover but may continue spreading the virus for some weeks thereafter.

 Anyone suspecting disease due to avian paramyxovirus in their pigeons should report the matter to DPIPWE on 03 6233 6875 or the Disease Watch Hotline 1800 675 888.

 There is no registered vaccine for avian paramyxovirus (APMV1) for use in pigeons in Australia.

 However inactivated Newcastle disease vaccine may give some protection against APMV1.
 The vaccine's primary value is in reducing the risk of avian paramyxovirus in a whole population – in other words achieving sufficient flock immunity so that the virus literally runs out of hosts to infect.